 Both Spider-Verse films are some of the most celebrated of the genre, and with its upcoming third (and final) movie, Beyond the Spider-Verse, coming in 2027, why not set up several animated spin-offs spurring from the Multiversal web-slinging epic?

-This at least gives the studio three more movies of runway for it to rethink its live-action Spider-Man strategy while capitalizing on the part of the Spidey brand that has worked for the Hollywood giant.
+This at least gives the studio three more movies on the runway to rethink its live-action Spider-Man strategy while capitalizing on the part of the Spidey brand that works well for the Hollywood giant.